legobuff/workshop-pe/exercises/part03-kubernetes-Jenkins.md

 Kubernetes and Jenkins provide a powerful basis for a high scalable CI/CD platform.
 There are many different ways to realize a CI/CD Kubernetes based setup.
 In our example, Jenkins uses 2 different containers to build a maven based tomcat image.
 The first container will take care of the maven build, while the second container will take care of any Docker tasks.

-The current setup is ment only for training purposes.
+The current setup is meant only for training purposes.